Thermal noise calibration of functionalized cantilevers for force microscopy: effects of the colloidal probe position

-We consider a cantilever of length $L$, width $W$, thickness $H$, functionalized with a colloidal particle of radius $R$, as sketch in Fig.~\ref{fig:sketchPunctual}.
+We consider a rectangular cantilever of length $L$, uniform width $W$ and thickness $H$, functionalized with a colloidal particle of radius $R$, as sketch in Fig.~\ref{fig:sketchPunctual}.
 This sphere is supposed to be glued on the symmetry axis of the cantilever, at a distance $\Delta L$ from the cantilever free end.
 We neglect in a first approximation the effect of rigidification due to the gluing process: the contact between the bead and the cantilever is supposed to be punctual, and the bead infinitely rigid.
 It will influence the cantilever motion by adding a local force (due to its inertia in translation) and torque (inertia in rotation).
-The Euler Bernoulli equation for the deflection $Z(x,t)$ along the cantilever length writes:
+We work under the hypothesis of an elongated beam: the cantilever is supposed to be much longer than its transverse dimensions ($L \gg W,H$).
+We therefore use the Euler Bernoulli equation for the deflection $Z(x,t)$ along the cantilever length:

-where $I=WH^3/12$ is the second moment of inertia of the beam, $A=WH$ its cross section area, $E$ the material Young's modulus, $\rho$ its density, $t$ the time and $x$ the position along the cantilever normalised by $L$.
+where $I=WH^3/12$ is the second moment of inertia of the beam, $A=WH$ its cross section area, $E$ the material Young's modulus, $\mu$ its density, $t$ the time and $x$ the position along the cantilever normalised by $L$.
 In absence of external forces, four boundary conditions (BC) shall be applied:

 The first two BC express the clamping at $x=0$, the last two hold for the absence of torque and force at the free end $x=1$.
 The colloidal particle adds a pair of extra conditions, as by inertia it adds a force $-m_\CP \partial_t^2 Z(x_\CP,t)$ and a torque $I_\CP/L \partial_t^2 \partial_x Z(x_\CP,t)$ at $x_\CP=1-\Delta L/L$, with $m_\CP$ and $I_\CP$ the bead's mass and moment of inertia (at the contact point with the cantilever).
 It translates in the following jump conditions: